tandynhd/tandynhd/README.md

 ### Hi there 👋
  I am Tandin Dorji.
-Find me at all major socials @tandynhd The advancements in Machine Learning and Artificial Intelligence are what fascinate me the most and make me yearn for more.
+Find me at all major socials @tandynhd <br />

 ### About Me<br />

 🎓 Graduated in Digital Engineering from SIIT, Thammasat University.<br />
-💡 Fascinated by all things related to software development, hardware design, and system architecture.<br />
+💡 The advancements in Machine Learning and Artificial Intelligence are what fascinate me the most and make me yearn for more.<br />
 🌟 Constantly seeking new challenges and opportunities to learn and grow in the field.<br />
 🚀 Passionate about contributing to innovative projects and building solutions that make a positive impact on society.